An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Integral Sliding-Mode Parallel Control

 \emph{Step 3}: To obtain the sliding surface matrix $\bar{S}$ based on Theorem~\ref{thm2}.

-\emph{Step 4}: To choose a suitable parameter $\gamma>0$ to ensure that the trajectories of the practical closed-loop control system are moving within $X \times U$.
-In case Algorithm~3.1 can not return a feasible solution, raise the amount of partitions $l$ and repeat the loop until $l$ exceeds the threshold.
+\emph{Step 4}: To choose a suitable parameter $\gamma>0$ to ensure that the system trajectories move within $X \times U$.
+In case Algorithm~2 can not return a feasible solution, raise the amount of partitions $l$ and repeat the loop until $l$ exceeds the pre-chosen threshold.